 - Allergy translation cards (if you’re travelling away from your native language)

 - Any supplements that you take regularly

 - A sleep mask and a pair of earplugs

-Travelling on the Paleo diet can be tough – you’re thrown out into the world far from the safety of your own kitchen, and you have to make the best of it.
+Travelling on Paleo can be tough – you’re thrown out into the world far from the safety of your own kitchen, and you have to make the best of it.
 But with some basic planning and preparation, you won’t have to sacrifice your health on the road.